-Information about what is meant by a 'recognised stock exchange' and the legislation that applies.
+Find out what is meant by a 'recognised stock exchange' and the legislation that applies.

-What is a ‘recognised stock exchange’?
+What is a ‘recognised stock exchange’

-HM Revenue and Customs (HMRC) will consider the designation of a stock exchange as a recognised stock exchange under S1005 ITA 2007 on receipt of a request made by a stock exchange.
+HMRC will consider the designation of a stock exchange as a recognised stock exchange under S1005 ITA 2007 on receipt of a request made by a stock exchange.
 The fact that a particular exchange is not recognised may simply mean that recognition has not been requested.

 You can write to HMRC at the following address: